openqasm/qe-compiler/docs/variable-lowering.rst

 initial optimizations can remove some variables.
-Finally, variable declarations, assignments, and references are converted to memory operations from MLIR’s builtin dialects and replaced with SSA values in many cases (not a full SSA transformation).
+Finally, variable declarations, assignments, and references are converted to memory operations from MLIR’s builtin dialects and replaced with SSA values in many cases (not a full SSA transformation, though).

 QUIRGenQASM3Visitor
 -------------------